-- 181. If a Bill is recommitted to a committee in accordance with rule 180(5), the committee- - (a) may consider only those clauses of the Bill in respect of which amendments have been placed on the Order Paper and any consequential amendments; - (b) must mention in its report each amendment agreed to by the committee; - (c) must specify in the report each amendment placed on the Order Paper by the member in charge of the Bill that was rejected by the committee; and - (d) must table its report together with the Bill in the House.
+- 181. If a Bill is recommitted to a committee in terms of Rule 180(5), the committee- - may consider only those clauses of the Bill in respect of which amendments have been placed on the Order Paper and any consequential amendments; - (2) must mention in its report each amendment agreed to by the committee; - (3) must specify in the report each amendment placed on the Order Paper by the member in charge of the Bill that was rejected by the committee; and - (4) must table its report together with the Bill in the House.